 When serving pre-cooked ham with sides, presentation matters.
 Arrange your dishes on a large platter or serve them in colorful bowls to create an inviting table.
 Here are a few pointers:

-With these serving suggestions, your pre-cooked ham will shine on the dining table.
-For more information and recipes, check out [Taste of Home](https://www.tasteofhome.com/) and [Food Network](https://www.foodnetwork.com/), which offer a plethora of ideas that inspire your next meal.
+Your pre-cooked ham will shine on the dining table, with these serving suggestions.
+Finding inspiration: For recipes and more, visit Taste of Home or Food Network, which have tons of ideas to inspire your next meal.

 Creative Leftover Ideas: Transforming Ham into New Meals